 On a base level, residents are trained in the core anesthesiology education and will be trained to perform above average.
 We offer a variety of educational activities in a host of different modalities—didactic and interactive, in the simulator and in the classroom.
 Recognizing that our residents are adult learners and process information across different domains, we provide a something for everyone.
 Continuing from the basic education, there are extensive rotations in order to meet ACGME guidelines as well as provide opportunities beyond the basics.
-For details, see our brochure above.
-This curriculum has proven results: Excellent performance by our graduates on the written and oral ABA board exams, and outstanding career placement.
+This curriculum has proven results: excellent performance by our graduates on the written and oral ABA board exams, and outstanding career placement.

-The department is involved in cutting-edge research in basic and clinical sciences.
+The department is involved in cutting-edge research in basic and clinical sciences, as well as in outcomes, education, and simulation.
 Work is funded by the National Institutes of Health, by industry, and by internally supported studies.
-Most of our faculty members are engaged in active research projects, and they encourage resident participation.
-Many residents present their research or case reports at the annual Midwest Anesthesia Residents' Conference and other conferences.
+Many of our faculty members are engaged in active research projects, and they encourage resident participation.
+Residents frequently present their scholarly activity at local, regional, national and international conferences.

 The mission of the URMC Anesthesiology Department is to foster a true learning environment, focusing on the needs of our residents in order to reach the highest caliber of education.
 The faculty views residents as colleagues and friends—members of one team.
 Our faculty liken themselves to coaches—empowering our residents to own their education and facilitating the best game plan for carrying that out.
 Routing for our resident success, we strive to treat each according to his/her own needs, with the expectation that each resident will perform at his/her highest level.